Common Questions About Criminal Defense

 Q. Remember, it is the prosecutor’s job to convict you.
 You will be going through a process that is unfamiliar with most people.
 You will be attending hearings, undergoing questioning and giving statements to various police investigators.
 At any turn, you could say or do something that can have an incriminating impact on your case.
 An experienced criminal defense lawyer knows from experience the strategies police and prosecutors will use against you.
 The prosecutors know which defense lawyers can be trusted when working toward a common-sense plea agreement.
 It takes years to build up that trust and integrity.

 If you are facing criminal charges, we know you probably have many more questions.
-Call us at 703-539-5825 or send an email to request an initial consultation with a lawyer right away.
+The experienced criminal defense lawyers at Ronald E. Smith, P.C., are prepared to answer all of them.
+Call us at 703-539-5825 or use our online contact form to request an initial consultation with a lawyer right away.